swarrot/SwarrotBundle/README.md

 * **--max-messages (-m)** [default: 300]: Configure the MaxMessages processor (available only if the processor is in the stack)
 * **--no-retry (-R)**: Disable the Retry processor (available only if the processor is in the stack)

-Default values will be override by your `config.yml` and use of options will override defaut config values.
+Default values will be overriden by your `config.yml` and usage of options will override default config values.

 Run your command with `-h` to have the full list of options.

 ## Implementing your own Provider

-If you want to implement your own provider (like Redis).
-First, you have to implements the `Swarrot\SwarrotBundle\Broker\FactoryInterface`.
+If you want to implement your own provider (like Redis), you first have to implement the `Swarrot\SwarrotBundle\Broker\FactoryInterface`.
-Then, you can register it with along the others services and tag it with `swarrot.provider_factory`.
+Then, you can register it along with the others services and tag it with `swarrot.provider_factory`.

 ```yaml
 services: